 When you sort records by a Time Column, they’re sorted by a value itself.

-String.
-The default value is undefined.
+format.
+The default value is

 A Location value represents a location, with required latitude and longitude and an optional altitude.
 All values are float.